MaxHalford/myriade/README.md

 This Python package provides methods to address multiclass classification.
 It takes a hierarchical approach.
 The idea being to organize labels into a binary tree, and train a binary classifier at each node.

+*🏗️ The package is not prime time ready yet, but the existing code is tested and usable.*

 ## Installation

 ```py